rynkwn/rblog/README.md

-normalized, things get messy and you're not quite sure who's dating who and there's a lot more room for errors to creep in unintentionally, leading to issues like Janet, who DID say she was no longer dating Frank, but Frank still believes he's dating Janet, who is currently dating you.
+normalized, things get messy and you're not quite sure who's dating who and there's a lot more room for errors to creep in unintentionally, leading to issues like Janet, who DID say she was no longer dating Frank, but Frank still believes he's dating Janet, when she's actually dating you.

 While a precise definition is perhaps outside the scope of this README, I found this site to be very helpful in easily understanding 1NF, 2NF, and 3NF.
 (There's